 The first album I produced entirely was in 2006 with an artist by the name of Amsterdam.
 The album, “Terminology,” would prove to be a big learning experience for me and a shift in perspective.
 Going to those studio sessions every weekend when Amsterdam would come to Portland from Bend, put the idea of expanding my engineering skillset in me.
 I knew I could get my own equipment and produce and mix the songs that I was currently just making instrumentals for.
 Control freak?
 Probably.
 I also saw that it took money to invest in equipment and learning how to engineer and not every beatmaker or producer was willing to do that.
 There was really only a couple of studios that did all the rap music.
 It made sense to me to supplement my income with recording to reinvest back into my production equipment.

 But, engineering has made me a much better producer because I could now see how to make instrumentals and still leave room in the music for a lyricist.
 I started training my ear to hear what frequencies a vocalist could be at and not clash with the music.
-How to take what is primarily a series of loops and make them sound like a band worked with the lyricist the whole time.
+How to take what is primarily a series of loops and make them sound like a band while working with the lyricist the whole time.
 I went on to record several albums for Amsterdam including Earth and Sky, It’s Not You It’s Me, The Good Hurt, and Heroes Eventually Die.

 Here I was with no classical musical training and trying to be a one man band!
 Like anyone who practices something enough times, I got better and my instincts helped me spot mistakes faster.
 Music is so much about feeling and our brains have a way of tricking us into believing something is great when we get caught in the moment of the music.
 The music you just made can be intoxicating and exciting.
 The idea is fresh and you feel accomplished with having composed something!
 With experience I learned to follow my instincts and reduce all the extraneous bits of melody that often can crowd the percussive rhythms of an MC.